AdamLien/dify-mcp-client/README.md

 https://github.com/3dify-project/dify-mcp-client/blob/main/GUIDE.md

 ### Dify plugin SDK daemon
-If your OS is Windows and CPU is Intel or AMD, you need to download `dify-plugin-windows-amd64.exe` (v0.0.7)<br>
+If your OS is Windows and CPU is Intel or AMD, you need to download the latest `dify-plugin-windows-amd64.exe`<br>
 Choose your OS-compatible verson here:<br>
 https://github.com/langgenius/dify-plugin-daemon/releases <br>
 1. Rename it as dify.exe for convinence